PravinLourthurajS/freshersbatchoct-16/README.txt

-making changes on line 1 of README.txt making another change
+making changes on line 1 of master branch.